 William came home on 12 days’ leave before rejoining his battalion on the Western Front.
 In mid-July, the 2nd RMF was transferred to 150th Brigade in 50th (Northumbrian) Division.
 (Earlier that year, the 50th Division had suffered heavy casualties in the First Battles of the Somme and Battles of the Lys.
 The troops were exhausted and a decision was taken to rebuild the Division.
 The original infantry units left and others, including the 2nd RMF, arrived to take their place.
 At the end of September 1918, the Division was once again ready to go back into the field.)

-In just over three weeks, from the end of September to mid-October, the 50th was engaged in the Battles of the Hindeburg Line, (including The Battle of the St Quentin Canal, The Battle of the Beaurevoir Line and The Battle of Cambrai), followed by The Pursuit to the Selle near Le Cateau, part of the Final Advance in Picardy.
+From the end of September, the 50th was engaged in the Battles of the Hindeburg Line, (including The Battle of the St Quentin Canal, The Battle of the Beaurevoir Line, and the Battle of Cambrai 1918), followed by The Pursuit to the Selle near Le Cateau, part of the Final Advance in Picardy.
 William had only been in the line a short time when he was wounded during the Battle of the Selle (17-25 October).
 He was killed by a shell as he was being taken back from the Front Line.

 The war ended less than a month later, on 11 November.